judgej/php-passwordstrengh/README.md

 See https://github.com/n0nick/password_strength

 It is not PSR-0 at this stage - it is just a dump of what I have written for a specific project.
 It can be tidied up in time.

+The package as it sits at this time, is writtem for FuelPHP 1.2